Want to learn how to make extra money from home in 2021?

 The reality of blogging is that while it is insanely flexible and has virtually unlimited earning potential, blogging is a very slow business model overall.
 It can take a few months before you start earning anything from your site, and the vast majority of bloggers won’t make a 7-figure income.

 However, it’s not unrealistic to earn $2,000-$5,000/month in blogging income.
 You can learn how to make extra money from home blogging on your own time, and you can blog about pretty much anything you want.

 I started writing about personal finance because helping people pay off debt, start side hustles, and save money is something I’m legitimately passionate about.

-Your blog can be something you love talking about – cooking, parenting, dogs, tiny house living, etc. Or it can be something that addresses a pain point, aka help people learn how to budget, lose weight, learn how to start an online business, etc.
+Your blog can be something you love talking about – cooking, parenting, dogs, tiny house living, etc. Or it can be something that addresses a pain point, like helping people learn how to budget, lose weight, or start an online business.

 5. Create an online course

 I know what you’re thinking, “There’s no way I’m qualified to teach an online course!”

 The truth is that nearly everyone has a skill they can teach others.

 Have you built some killer sales funnels?
 Are you really smart about time management?
 Have you mastered Photoshop?
 Do you have effective study skills?
 Do you paint beautiful watercolor landscapes?